 Cumulative Energy Demand

-District scale AeMBR mixed wastewater treatment CED results for both the sewered and unsewered scenarios are depicted in Figure 7-2.
-Unlike results for other impact categories assessed, CED impacts are not sensitive to the solids handling method, with results increasing only slightly under the unsewered scenario.
+Figure 7-2 presents district scale AeMBR mixed wastewater treatment CED results for the sewered and unsewered scenarios.
+Unlike results for other impact categories assessed, CED impacts are not sensitive to the solids handling method, with results increasing only slightly in the unsewered scenario.